 Eat More Antioxidant-Rich Foods

 Focus on incorporating fruits, vegetables, nuts, and seeds into your diet.
-These foods are packed with antioxidants like carotenoids (think bright orange carrots or tomatoes for lycopene) and tocopherols (vitamin E found in nuts and seeds), which the research highlighted as being deficient in the brains of people with Alzheimer's disease.
-Eating a colorful array of these foods can help protect your brain from oxidative stress, a key factor in the development and progression of Alzheimer's.
+These foods are packed with antioxidants like carotenoids (think bright orange carrots or tomatoes for lycopene) and tocopherols (vitamin E found in nuts and seeds), which the research highlighted as being lower in the brains of people with Alzheimer's disease.
+Eating a colorful array of these foods can help support your brain's defense against oxidative stress, a factor in the development and progression of Alzheimer's.

 Understand the Importance of Specific Nutrients